PiotrMor/Kid-Tracker-For-Parents/README.md

 This application is divided into two parts: child app and parent app.
 Each part can be accessed by creating an account of the desired type and logging in.

 **Child app features:**
- - sending a current location to the server every few minutes
+ - send a current location to the server every few minutes
  - display user current location
  - display token.
 The token is necessary to bind child to a parent